Torlyers/Torlyers.github.io/_includes/about/en.md

 Greetings,
-I am Zhitao Zhao, a gameplay engineer & game designer.
+I am Zhitao Zhao, a game engineer & game designer.
 <!-- I previously worked as Web Front-End Engineer at [Alibaba Trip](https://www.alitrip.com/); Web Front-End Infrastructure Team Lead at [Wepiao.com](https://www.crunchbase.com/organization/wepiao#/entity); And [Invited Consultant on PWA]((https://medium.com/elemefe/upgrading-ele-me-to-progressive-web-app-2a446832e509)) at [Ele.me](https://github.com/elemefe/). -->

-I am an engineer with a background in production, level design and art.
-Always wanting to design and develop good games, I spent most of my times in I related area.
-I studied Digital Media Technology and graduated from [Zhejiang University](https://en.wikipedia.org/wiki/Zhejiang_University) by 2017.I am now studying in Entertainment Arts & Engineering at [Master Game Studio](https://eae.utah.edu/), University of Utah from 2017.
+With a deep interest in games and programming, I chose to attend [Zhejiang University](https://en.wikipedia.org/wiki/Zhejiang_University) for their outstanding game development program, Digital Media Technology.
+These four years have given me a great foundation for game development, and I'm excited to expand my knowledge in the field.
+I am now studying in Entertainment Arts & Engineering at [Master Game Studio](https://eae.utah.edu/), the University of Utah from 2017.
+As a student in engineering track, I am programming gameplay logic for my teams with C++ and C#.

-Now I am concentrate on developing a game engine, which I think is a challenging stuff.
+I am an engineer with a background in production, level design, and art design.
+I used to work as a production & level design intern in [NetEase](https://en.wikipedia.org/wiki/NetEase).
+At the same time, I learned Unity and developed several game projects.
+Not only I implemented the gameplay logic but also built 3D models and design levels.
+I believe the experience in these areas help me understand the game development pipeline better.

+Currently, I am concentrating on Unreal and 3D graphics, trying to develop a game engine with C++ and DirectX.